donghao51/Awesome-Multimodal-Adaptation/README.md

 ## Citation

-If you find our work useful in your research please consider citing our [paper](https://arxiv.org/abs/2501.18592):
+If you find our work useful in your research please consider citing our [paper](https://arxiv.org/abs/):

 ```
 @article{dong2025mmdasurvey,
 	author   = {Dong, Hao and Liu, Moru and Zhou, Kaiyang and Chatzi, Eleni and Kannala, Juho and Stachniss, Cyrill and Fink, Olga},
 	title    = {Advances in Multimodal Adaptation and Generalization: From Traditional Approaches to Foundation Models},
-	journal  = {arXiv preprint arXiv:2501.18592},
+	journal  = {arXiv preprint},
 	year     = {2025},
 }
 ```